THE 7 STATES EXPECTED TO HAVE THE MOST AVAILABLE NURSING JOBS

 Not only did the HRSA predict which states will have nursing surpluses and shortages by the year 2030, they also found that nursing jobs make up the largest percentage of careers in the U.S. health care workforce.
 If there were no nurses, the health care system as we know it would collapse.

-The HRSA predicted that certain states like Florida, Ohio, Virginia and New York would have a surplus of registered nurses by 2030.
+The HRSA predicted that certain states like Florida, Ohio, Virginia and New York or states that need nurses would have a surplus of registered nurses by 2030.
 They also projected some states like Ohio and California to have a surplus of LPNs.

-THE SEVEN STATES WITH THE LARGEST NEED FOR REGISTERED NURSES (RNs)
+THE 7 STATES WITH THE LARGEST NEED FOR REGISTERED NURSES (RNs)

 - CALIFORNIA –44,500 FTEs